ajahne/blog/_drafts/2018-11-06-javascript-array-level-up.md

 var initialValue = -1;

 //Previously, we may have written a function like the following to set an initial
-//value for every element in our array function initializeBoard(board, length, initialValue) {
+//value for every index in our array function initializeBoard(board, length, initialValue) {
   for (var i = 0; i < length; i++) {
     board[i] = initialValue;